-This year, Mental Health Awareness Week is focused on body image.
 We asked Dr Keon West (Goldsmiths, University of London) what psychologists can do for body image.

 "We now live at a time when most people aren't happy with the way they look.
 Comparing themselves to ‘health’ magazines and Instagram, women think that their bellies are too big, and men think that their arms are too small.
 With the rising availability of idealised pornography, both men and women are increasingly dissatisfied with their genitals.
 Perhaps most frightening, more teenagers and young people are also suffering from the same insecurities.

 Annoyingly, we also live in a world where the widely available strategies for feeling better about ourselves seem to focus on paying for something.
 We have to sign up to the latest fad diet, or purchase this season's slimming trends, or change our hair, our make-up, our gym membership, or our very skin.
 As Caroline Caldwell pointed out, ‘In a society that profits from your self-doubt, liking yourself is a revolutionary act’.

 As psychologists we have the knowledge and power (and so, dare I say, the responsibility?) to point people to better ways of being happy and healthy within themselves.
 That's part of why I'm really pleased about my recent publication in the Journal of Happiness Studies* and the television show that came from it – Naked Beach.
 I won't spoil the details of either, but the take-home message from both is that communal nudity with other regular people (call it nudism or naturism if you like) makes people feel better about their bodies and themselves.